UK Male-Inclusive • Domestic Abuse + Employment Rights • Evidence-led

 23) What if the abuser threatens my reputation at work?

-26) Can I start with minimal disclosure?
+25) Can I start with minimal disclosure?

-28) Will using the chat notify my employer?
+26) Will the chat notify my employer?

 Want clarity fast?